Tracked price checks

 The Dust Moto Hightail is the more powerful, lighter, American-made bike — better power-to-weight, a premium Oregon build, and domestic support — and for riders who value performance-per-pound and buying American, it earns its premium.
 But the Sur-Ron Storm Bee is the smarter buy for most: $1,950 less, 29% more range, and the deepest ecosystem and resale in the class, which is why it scores higher.
 Decide whether you're paying for power-to-weight and provenance, or for value, range, and the biggest support network — both are top-tier full-size machines.

 VoltRipper is independent — we don't sell Sur-Ron, Dust Moto, or any bike, and our Score is based on verified specs, not who pays us.
-We disclose affiliate links before you click them, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.
+Affiliate disclosure is included on monetized pages, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.

 FAQ